ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 A feature branch environment is a hosted environment and set of infrastructure that is available internally to your company, running the code from a specific branch.
 Feature branch environments are incredibly useful for validating that code works in a production-like setting and for enabling team members

 at your company to use or test changes without having to build and run code themselves.
-Do not underestimate human laziness; every extra step it takes somebody to test and validate your code means that they ll do the testing that much less often.
+Do not underestimate human laziness; every extra step it takes somebody to test and validate your code means that they'll do the testing that much less often.
 Checking out code, installing dependencies, and starting servers is significantly more work than going to an automatically generated feature branch URL, and thus the feature branch will get used far more.

 Feature branch environments also solve the contention problem encountered by teams that have only a single staging environment.
 I advocate giving every branch its own staging environment.